Salkantay Trail: Towards Machu Picchu

 Day 1/ Cusco,Mollepata and Soraypampa

-Leaving Mollepata, the hikers head towards Soraypampa, where the camp where the overnight stay will be located.
 This point on the trail is 3,850 meters above sea level and is a warm-up for the next few days, as the altitude is moderate and the hike is light.

 Day 2/ Soraypampa to Chaullay

-The second day of the trek is considered more difficult because the highest point of the route is reached.
-It is on this day that the Nevado Salkantay becomes more visible and is present on the walk, which will reach 4,650 meters above sea level.
-We’ll camp and overnight in Chaullay, a lovely little village full of lush and green.
+Many consider the second day of the trek more difficult because the route reaches its highest point.
+It is on this day that the Nevado Salkantay becomes more visible and is present on the walk.

 Day 3 / Chaullay to Playa Sahuayaco

-On this day, the trail enters the forest enchanting all adventurers with its beautiful landscapes and the presence of numerous orchid species that are visible along the way.
+On this day, the trail enters the forest, enchanting all adventurers with its beautiful landscapes and the presence of numerous orchid species that are visible along the way.

-Day 4/ Playa Sahuayaco, Hidroeléctrica and Aguas Calientes.
+Day 4/ Playa Sahuayaco, Hidroeléctrica and Aguas Calientes

 The end of the trail leads to the so-called “Hidroeléctrica”, which is surrounded by a deactivated railway line that leads to Aguas Calientes, where you will stay overnight in a hotel and discover a little of this town.